My Ergo-Mech Adventure (part 1)

 Layer Zero

-My layer zero— the one which is in effect by default without any modifiers— looked like this: My FoldKB layer zero keymap
+My layer zero— the one which is in effect by default without any modifiers— looked like this:

-This is pretty much the standard QWERTY layout, in an orthogonal format.
-The key labeled MO(1) is the layer shift key; that’s QMK’s notation for “momentary shift to layer one”; that is, you’re in layer one as long as you hold it down, and go back to layer zero when you release it, similar to how the other modifier keys work.
-The one labeled TG(2) is a toggle to layer two; it works like a Caps Lock key so that one press puts you in the layer, affecting all of your keystrokes until a second key press takes you back out.
+is the layer shift key; that’s QMK’s notation for “momentary shift to layer one”; that is, you’re in layer one as long as you hold it down, and go back to layer zero when you release it, similar to how the other modifier keys work.
+The one labeled TG(2)

 I did briefly consider trying some other keyboard layout; I thought Colemak might be worth a try, especially since it left the standard cut and paste keys— X, C, and V— in their familiar convenient locations.
 However, there is now a variant named Colemak-DH, which is apparently more popular than the original, which moves the V key.
 I knew the DH variant was taking over when I found that Colemak-DH was in the keysets I could get for my Model 100, but not the original Colemak.
 In the end, I decided that I really liked the fact my fingers already knew where the keys were from several decades of QWERTY typing, and since the ergonomic benefit of a split keyboard was far more than what a change of layouts would provide, and I was not aiming to become a speed demon typist, it made the best sense to stick with what I knew.